 If you’re wondering how to stop burglars from targeting your home, there’s no better way than getting a proper home security system installed.
 Not only does it provide you with a sense of security, but it will also discourage burglars from attempting to break in.
 Learning how to operate the system is equally as important as getting one, as we learned before.

 3. Get a dog.

 Getting a dog is one of the best ways of improving your home’s security.
 Your house will be safe, and you’ll get a new best friend who will not only protect you but also keep you company and love you unconditionally.
 A home robbery is less likely to occur even if you just have one of those “Beware of dog” stickers, in case you can’t get a dog due to a rental policy or for health reasons.

 4. Change the locks when moving to a new house/apartment.

 A commonly understated measure of protection is changing the locks on your new home.
 Whether you’ve moved to a new house or an apartment, the old locks need to go as soon as possible.
 You never know who has the old keys to your place, so this is the basis of your security for the home.

-5. Have your neighbors check on your home when you’re on vacation.
+5. Have your neighbours check on your home when you’re on vacation.